DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ```

 ---

-### A more sophisticated Application
+### A more sophisticated application

-* Our Application currently only returns a string
+* Our application currently only returns a string
-* Let's add a database tou our Application
+* Let's add a database to our application
 * Go to `/root/workshop/simple_flask`
 * `git checkout redis`

 We have added a simple redis-dependent function in our app.
-We now need to add the Redis Container to our Pod and add some Environment variables...
+We now need to add the Redis container to our POD and add some environment variables...

 ---

 ```
 docker build  --tag redisflaski:latest .
 docker tag redisflaski:latest meetupk8sworkshop/${HOSTNAME}_redisflask